JulieMontoya/Random_Beeb_Stuff/yson/README.md

 Boolean expressions can use AND, OR and NOT.
 NOT has the highest priority.
 AND has a higher priority than OR.

-Boolean expressions can use AND, OR and NOT.
-NOT has the highest priority.
+Boolean expressions can use AND and OR.
+There is no NOT, but every test has an opposite-sense form anyway.
 AND has a higher priority than OR.

 A list of terms separated by OR is evaluated only as far as the first TRUE test  (at which point we know the answer is TRUE).
 A list of terms separated